-CHAPTER - 2

-Surface Analytical Techniques - An Overview
+CHAPTER - 2 Surface Analytical Techniques

 The analysis of surface starts with defining what a surface is?
-Generally, it is considered that the top 4 - 5 layers or top 10 Å depth is considered to be the surface, since coordinative un-saturation and variations in configurations can be seen only in these layers.
-It is usual to list out the available techniques in tabular form.
-However, since this may not give the whole and true picture, a method based on input/output probes has been adopted There are generally four particle beams, namely electrons, ions, neutrals and photons and there are four other fields, namely thermal, electric, magnetic and surface sonic waves that can be used as input probes.
-When one employs any one of these eight input probes, they give rise to emission or transmission or scattering of the four particle beams (except the magnetic field) namely electrons, ions, neutrals and photons.
+Generally, it is considered that the top 4-5layers or top 10 Å depth is considered to be the surface since coordinative unsaturation and configurational variations can be seen only in these layers.
+It is usual to list out the available techniques in some of the tabulations and since this will not give the whole picture, we wish to adopt a method based on input/output probes.
+There are generally four particle beams, namely electrons, ions, neutrals and photons and there are four other fields, namely thermal, electrical, magnetic, surface sonic waves that can be used as input probes.
+When one employs any one of these eight probes, they give rise to emission or transmission or scattering of the four particle beams (except the magnetic field) namely electrons, ions, neutrals and photons.
 These particles carry information of the surface to a suitable detector.
-The detector assembly can be tuned to count the number of particles emitted (intensity), or it can identify the chemical nature of the species emitted in the case of ions and neutrals or can be made to analyse the energy or angular distribution of the particles emitted.
-Any or all of these four types of information on the emitted particle are used to develop better understanding of the surface under study.

-The combination of the 8 different types of input probes with four different output probes on which four different types of information can be gathered give rise to the multitude of techniques.
-A pictorial representation of this model of generating all the techniques is given in Fig. 2.1.
-A listing of the possible techniques and their acronyms are given in Appendix 2.1
+The detector assembly can be tuned to count the number of particles emitted (intensity), or it can to identify the chemical nature of the species emitted in the case of ions and neutrals or can be made to analyse the energy or angular distribution of the particles emitted.
+Any or all of these four forms of information on the emitted particle are used to develop better understanding of the surface under study.
+The combination of the 8 different types of input probes with four different output probes on which four different information can be gathered give rise to the multitude of techniques.
+A pictorial representation of this model of generating all the techniques is given in Fig. 2.1 A listing of the possible techniques and their acronyms are given in Appendix 2.1 for this chapter.
+It can be demonstrated that most of the surface analytical techniques can be rationalized in terms of input and output probes.
+Consider the of case of electrons in ( electrons used as input probe ) which can give rise to all the four particle beams.
+It is generally believed that it is always simple and easily feasible if the same particle is considered as the output probe.